|

 Association was formed in 1999 to address growing concerns about land

-management within the designated landscape.
+management within an original 945,000 acre planning landscape.
 Of particular interest

 were management activities related to ranching, coal, coal-bed methane,